The best sales to shop today: Mac Mini, Arlo, Old Navy and more - CNN Underscored

 Whether you’re a big Disney fan or just a fan of making fast, easy meals, this Instant Pot deal is for you.
 Right now, Walmart is marking down two 6-quart Instant Pot Duos to just $59, and both are decorated with red or white illustrations of everyone’s favorite rodent, Mickey Mouse.

 For those who have yet to hop on the Instant Pot bandwagon, this multicooker does the job of seven different kitchen appliances.
 It’s not just a pressure cooker; it’s also a slow cooker, rice cooker, steamer, saute, yogurt maker and warmer.
 The stainless steel inner pot is included, along with a sealing ring, steam rack, soup spoon, rice paddle and lid holder, and you’ll find thousands of recipes and how-tos on the Instant Pot mobile app.
-If you’re hungry for more info, out our full review of the Instant Pot here.
+If you’re hungry for more info, check out our full review of the Instant Pot here.

 Macy’s is marking down over 80,000 items (yes, you read that right!) from brands you love — from clothes and shoes to homewares — at the VIP Sale.
 Use code VIP to take anywhere from 10% to 30% off select regular-price and clearance items.
-Among deals are coveted clothes, beauty products, home goods, like a top-rated Clinique moisturizer, a Sealy Posturepedic mattress, a Nespresso (that happens to be our pick for best single-serve coffee maker) and much, much more.
+Among the deals are coveted clothes, beauty products, home goods (like a top-rated Clinique moisturizer), a Sealy Posturepedic mattress, a Nespresso (that happens to be our pick for best single-serve coffee maker) and much, much more.

 Gear up for warm-weather workouts (and lounging around the house) at Under Armour’s current sale.
-Starting today, you can take 25% off more 2,000 spring workout styles for men and women, including tees, shorts and even sneakers.
+Starting today, you can take 25% off more than 2,000 spring workout styles for men and women, including tees, shorts and even sneakers.
 And perhaps most exciting, the activewear brand’s highly rated (and editor-favorite) Sportsmask face mask is included in the promo at two for $40.

 Even if you don’t have any trips planned right now, you’ll want to shop Away’s Surprise 30% Off Sale event in preparation for the next time you hit the road.
 The Instagram-favorite travel brand is beloved by celebrities and, well, us — Underscored named the company’s Carry-On the best overall carry-on luggage.
-Just be sure to shop this ultra rare sale, which lasts through March 30, sooner rather than later; certain bags and colorways are likely to sell out fast.
+Just be sure to shop this ultra-rare sale, which lasts through March 30, sooner rather than later; certain bags and colorways are likely to sell out fast.

 Save on all things home for a new season at Overstock’s latest event.
 The Spring Red Tag Sale runs from now through April 1, so you snag up to 70% off thousands of items you need as the weather warms up, including patio furniture, outdoor dining sets and more — plus tons of deals on the basics like home office essentials, rugs and other decor.
 Not to mention, everything ships for free.

 Life is good, but this exclusive sale on Life Is Good apparel and accessories makes life even better.
-Use code CNN15 to take 15% off full-price items, plus free shipping.
+Use code CNN15 to take 15% off full-price items, plus get free shipping.
 This deal lasts through April, but that doesn’t mean you should waste any time adding some optimistic tees, caps and more to your cart.

 For more great deals, check out CNN Coupons.